qlu-lab/SUPERGNOVA/README.md

 - **Plink bfiles:** These are files .bed/.bim/.fam format.
 You can download some that we have prepared for you here.
 These files are from the 1000 Genomes Project, with rare variants (MAF < 5\%) filtered out.

 - **Genome partition files**: These files should be in bed format, one for each chromosome.
 Please note that different population may have different genome partition.
-Here is an example data for European population.
+Here is an example dataset for European population.

 More details about these supplied files can be found in here.